 Under Indiana law, it is a Class C misdemeanor for a minor to knowingly or intentionally make a false statement of the minor’s age or to present or offer false identification (a fake ID) for the purpose of ordering, purchasing, or attempting to obtain an alcoholic beverage.

 See here for more information the possible penalties for misdemeanor offenses.

 If you have been charged with public intoxication, underage drinking/possession of alcohol by a minor or using a fake ID, you need an experienced lawyer on your side.
-Contact Julie Chambers today to discuss your case.
+Contact Chambers Law Office today to discuss your case.